China Daily: Disinformation

 Media outlets such as The New York Times, NPR, Quartz, and BuzzFeed News have published accounts of China Dailys dissemination of disinformation related to the 2019–2020 Hong Kong protests.
 In September 2019, China Dailys official Facebook account stated that Hong Kong protesters were planning on launching terrorist attacks on 11 September of the same year.

 In May 2020, CNN, Financial Times, and other media outlets reported that China Daily censored references to the origin of the COVID-19 pandemic from an opinion piece authored by European Union ambassadors.
 In January 2021, China Daily inaccurately attributed deaths in Norway to the Pfizer–BioNTech COVID-19 vaccine.
 In April 2021, the European External Action Service published a report that cited China Daily and other state media outlets for "selective highlighting" of potential vaccine side-effects and "disregarding contextual information or ongoing research" to present Western vaccines as unsafe.
 In October 2021, the German Marshall Fund reported that China Daily was one of several state media outlets propagating a conspiracy theory concerning the origins of COVID-19.

 In January 2022, China Daily alleged that the U.S. planned to pay athletes to "sabotage" the 2022 Winter Olympics.
 In March 2022, China Daily published an article in Chinese which falsely claimed that COVID-19 was created by Moderna, citing a page on The Exposé, a British conspiracist website.

 Portrayal of Muslims

 A 2019 critical discourse analysis of China Dailys coverage of Chinese Muslims found them to be portrayed as "obedient and dependent Chinese citizens who benefit from the government's intervention."
 In January 2021, a China Daily article praised a report from the Chinese Academy of Social Sciences, stating that government policies in Xinjiang had "emancipated" the minds of Uyghur women so that they are "no longer baby-making machines".
 The article drew condemnation as being a justification for reproductive policies which persecute Uyghur people, and sparked calls for Twitter to remove links to the article.
 Twitter removed a reposting of the China Daily article by the PRC's official U.S. embassy account and subsequently suspended the account for contravening its stated policy against "dehumanization of a group of people".

+Racism

+In July 2026, China Daily published and spread an AI-generated video depicting Filipinos as monkeys amid tensions in the South China Sea.
+The video was published after the anniversary of the 2016 South China Sea Arbitration which legally invalidated the so-called nine-dash line of China.
+The Department of Foreign Affairs of the Philippines denounced the video as racist and dehumanizing propaganda.